Privacy statement

 Cookies that John Menzies plc uses on the Site

 We store information that we collect through cookies and log files to create a profile of our users.
 A profile is stored information that we keep on individual users which details their viewing preferences.
 Consequently, collected information is tied to the user’s personally identifiable information to provide offers and improve the content of the Site for the user.
+This profile is used to tailor a user’s visit to our Site and to send pertinent information to them.
+We do not share your profile with third parties.

 What are cookies and what do cookies do?